Excerpt 4, A Seat for the Rabble

 The ship captain made a grim headshake.
 “Such a terrible name, especially for a man of such honor as you, my friend.
 In my tribe, we would slit a child’s throat before we’d name him Child of War in any tongue.”

-Death would be a mercy, thought the bastard prince, for whom startled looks and disapproving expressions had been par for the course since his youth.
+Death might be a mercy, thought the bastard prince, for whom startled looks and disapproving expressions had been par for the course since his youth.
 The Long Summer Rebellion had ended in a stalemate with his mother’s horrid death, but the tragedy hadn’t been enough for the lords and priests of his father’s Worthy Assembly, much of which had marched with Stoddard Trambar and his Army of the Gods.
-To heal the land and prevent an invasion, his still-grieving father begrudgingly fixed his wax seal and a scribbled signature to the parchment that declared his illegitimate son by his illegitimate wife would to his dying bear the name Warchild.
+To heal the land and prevent an invasion, his father begrudgingly fixed his wax seal and a scribbled signature to the parchment that declared his illegitimate son by his illegitimate wife would to his dying bear the name Warchild.

 Merman Jarrod unscrewed the top of his wineskin and tilted his head back for a gush of red-violet wine.
 “Now your brother, the crown prince—there was a man who deserved names like Warchild.”